StanfordPL/stoke/STYLE.md

 ----------

 - All code that appears in a header file should be placed in the STOKE namespace.
+- No `using namespace x` in header files, except for `tests/tests.h`.

 Parameter Passing
 -----------------